FEUP-LDTS-2023/project-l02gr01/docs/README.md

 **Consequences**

 Using these patterns, allows easy inclusion of new events on any part of the code and listing of the history saved.
+This also guarantees the efficiency of code, as we know that for each load of the game, it will only run once the load of data from the memory file (at HistoryLoader.java).

 ---